obiwanus/focus-zig/LOG.md

 - When drawing a buffer with a conflict we need to ask what to do

 # DONE
++ When text is selected, use it for search
 + Highlight selection occurrences in the buffer
     + When selection is created or extended, search within the buffer
     + When buffer is changed, also search